-MSC Exosomes for Orthopedic & Joint Conditions
+MSC Exosomes for Orthopedic & Joint Conditions | BioRegenEx

 Cartilage degradation, tendon injuries, and osteoarthritis represent some of the most prevalent and treatment-resistant musculoskeletal conditions.
 MSC-derived exosomes are emerging as a cell-free regenerative tool — promoting chondrogenesis, reducing joint inflammation, and supporting tissue repair without the regulatory complexity of live cell therapies.
 BioRegenEx supplies FDA-registered, research-grade MSC exosomes to licensed physicians and orthopedic practices.